-This is the third event in a series of networking events for engineering graduate students.
+This is the seventh event in a series of networking events for engineering graduate students.

 You can view our past events: